-Our executive offices are located at 515 Madison Avenue, Suite 8078, New York, NY 10022.
-We have agreed to pay Aesther Healthcare Sponsor, LLC, our sponsor, a total of \$10,000 per month for office space, utilities and secretarial and administrative support and the use of this office location is included in such \$10,000 monthly payment.
-From September 17, 2021 to December 31, 2021, \$35,000 has been paid.
+Commencing on the date of this prospectus, we have agreed to pay Aesther Healthcare Sponsor, LLC, our sponsor, a total of \$10,000 per month for office space, utilities and secretarial and administrative support.
 Upon completion of our initial business combination or our liquidation, we will cease paying these monthly fees.
-We consider our current office space adequate for our current operations.